A Stack of Photos

 She looked at him and smiled.
 So lovely.

 “Fixed.”
-The woman opened her denim jacket and showed him the hidden pistol gun.
+The woman opened her denim jacket and showed him the hidden pistol.
 “He was hiding behind the wall while talking to Deng and had recorded everything.
-He actually believed I didn’t heard him.”
+He actually believed I hadn’t heard him.”
 She took Xiao’s phone, dropped it on the floor and methodically destroyed it with her heels.
 Then, she kicked it and threw it into the channel.
 “You?”

-He instinctively groped his belt in search of cigarettes, a die-hard habit, but then he remembered he just smoked occasionally now and dropped his hand.
+He instinctively groped his belt in search of cigarettes, a die-hard habit, but then he remembered he only smoked occasionally now and dropped his hand.

 “It’s done” he replied simply.

 “Same as yours.
 Sleeping with the fishes.
-Rather with garbage.”
+More like with garbage.”
 He said, casting a look of disgust at the dirty channel.
-“No one will look at this dump.”
+“No one will look in this dump.”

 “What if they find him?”